bennettbDEV/BackpackBazaar/README.md

 ### Expanded Features
 Backpack Bazaar is not only more efficient, but is also more feature rich than the original College Marketplace!
-Some notable features include:
+Some notable new features include:

-- Automatic tag generation when creating or updating listings (using a One-vs-rest SVC)
+- Automatic tag generation when creating or updating listings (using a One-vs-rest [SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html))
 - Reworked messages on the backend, allowing for specific conversations for each listing
 - Frontend Changes
     - Implemented Dark mode